 Gary Best and his wife, Tracey, are both originally from Northeast Ohio and wanted to live in the beautiful community of Middlefield after he served twenty years and then retired from the United States Navy.
 Mr. Best thoroughly believes in assisting others in times of need so he became a licensed funeral director to serve the community.

 Gary began his interest in the funeral industry in 1999 while stationed aboard USS Inchon in Corpus Christi, TX.
 He volunteered to work at a funeral home and it was during that time he received his calling.
 During his final tour in the U.S. Navy, Gary volunteered to serve as the Command Casualty Assistance Calls Officer for Northeast Ohio.
 He served eleven military families during his tour.
 Since his time in Corpus Christi, Gary has been involved with several other funeral homes in Ohio, Virginia, Florida, Pennsylvania, and North Carolina.
-He now intends to bring the knowledge and experience he has learned to serve those in the Middlefield area with dignity, compassion, and respect.
+He now intends to bring the knowledge and experience he has learned to serve those in the Middlefield/Rock Creek areas with dignity, compassion, and respect.

-We believe that during time of need, families need to rely on dependable, trustworthy, and compassionate people.
+.We believe that during time of need, families need to rely on dependable, trustworthy, and compassionate people.
 Through his life experiences, Gary has chosen this profession as a second career not because he had to, but, because he chose to.
 That difference alone will help him serve family members with the dignity and respect they deserve.